 Data-Driven Security Decision-Making

 A key component of digital transformation is to become a data-driven organization.
 Becoming data-driven also applies to security and digital risk management teams.
 By using data to drive every security decision the organization makes, it can optimize security processes and achieve its fullest resiliency potential.
-Organizations should be leveraging security analytics and security intelligence tools to understand all the digital risks impacting the organization, including threat intelligence, which risk events are becoming trends, which threats to focus on first, and process optimization.
+Organizations should be leveraging security analytics and intelligence tools to understand all the digital risks impacting the organization, including threat intelligence, which risk events are becoming trends, which threats to focus on first, and process optimization.
 Each security decision made around prioritizing digital threats and vulnerabilities will use threat data and security intelligence software.
-Every security manager and leader will be asking what security intelligence data helped determine a major security decision or action.
+Every security manager and leader will be asking what intelligence data helped determine a major security decision or action.

 Measure and Understand External Risk

 Another main reason that organizations adopt security intelligence tools is for tracking and measurement of external risk.
 Data visualization will track key risk indicators in real-time.
 Security intelligence platforms and self-service security intelligence software will determine then if the risk is exceeding or below critical risk thresholds.
 By developing an acute understanding of how and why the threat landscape is shifting, the security team will adjust and mitigate a threat quickly.
 So if a security team is unwittingly failing on covering an area of risk or a significant event breaks, they can recalibrate their time and effort.
 There is also a considerable difference in knowing where to discover digital risk and understanding the impact of unmitigated digital risk.